-- For a basic house leveling project, where the crawl space has easy access and minor work is needed, expect the cost to be around $4,000.
+- For a basic house leveling project, where the crawl space has easy access and minor work is needed, expect the cost to be around $4,000 to $5,000.

 *Keep in mind that this pricing is estimated and based on what we typically see in our area of Bryan, College Station, and surrounding Brazos Valley communities here in Central Texas.

 Tip No. 9: The only way to get exact costs for your house leveling repair is to request a quote and get an inspection on your pier and beam home from the foundation repair contractor of your choosing.

 But we get it that you still might not want to bother anyone about this just yet . . . concerns about how to pay for a foundation repair project are very real.